 Elasticsearch is based on Java and requires Java to be installed.
-You can either install Oracle Java Standard Edition 8 or use the open-source version of Java called OpenJDK 8.
+You can install Oracle Java Standard Edition 8 or the open-source version of OpenJDK 8.

-For this tutorial, we’re going to be installing OpenJDK 8 on Ubuntu.
+For this tutorial, we will install OpenJDK 8 on Ubuntu.
 To do that, run the commands below:

 sudo apt update sudo apt install openjdk-8-jdk